 Thanksgiving Dressing

 My family’s recipe uses medium-firm bread, fresh herbs, and sourdough.
-It doesn’t need many ingredients, but the flavor is amazing.
+It doesn’t need many ingredients, but the flavor is incredible.
 It’s always a hit with guests; I can’t show up to Thanksgiving without it!

 Ingredients